iotaledger/documentation/iota-streams/0.1/channels/build-a-simple-app.md

-# Build a simple Channels app
+# Build your first Channels application

-**This tutorial guides you through the process of building a simple app that publishes a signed message about breaking changes to an API.
-At the end of the tutorial, you will have a better understanding of how Channels work and how you can use it in your own applications.**
+**This tutorial guides you through the process of building an app that publishes a signed message about an API's breaking changes to the Tangle.
+At the end of the tutorial, you will have a better understanding of how Channels works and how you can use it in your own applications.**

 ![API workflow](../images/api-workflow.png)